lukash/refloat/README.md

 Lower roll KP makes the nose hold up better in turns.
 It makes the board more stable and "stiffer", especially in short carves.
 This means **the Turn Tilt feature may be less needed** and it may respond more aggresively.

-Mahony configuration in Firmware App Config is now independent and used for what is called "True Pitch" in Float.
-It is recommended to use Mahony KP 0.4 and Mahony KI 0 for that, and these values will be set automatically by Refloat if Mahony KP > 1 is encountered in the configuration.
+Mahony configuration in Firmware App Config -> IMU is now a setting independent from Refloat.
+It is used for general purpose pitch, roll and yaw only (this pitch is called "true pitch" in Float).
+It is recommended to use Mahony KP 0.4 and Mahony KI 0 there, and these values will be set automatically by Refloat if Mahony KP > 1 is encountered in the App Config -> IMU configuration.

+There are three new settings in Refloat, Pitch KP (this is effectively the Mahony KP from Float), Roll KP and Yaw KP.
+These are now independent from Firmware App Config -> IMU.

-Make sure to read the descriptions of the new configuration options.
+Read the descriptions of the new configuration options for more information.

 ### Fresh Installation
 It's best to configure your **motor** and **IMU** before installing the package.
 If you install the package first, a welcome dialog will navigate you to how to disable the package temporarily to configure the **motor**.
 You don't need to disable the package to configure the **IMU**, just make sure you don't activate the board before you do so, as it may and most likely will behave erratically.